reitermarkus/parallel-systems/a09/ReadMe.md

 We can see that until problem size 10, the runtime is insignificant.
 After that point, parallelization becomes beneficial.

-### Possible Optimizations

-One problem is that we never actually utilize 20 threads, so we should make the units of computation smaller so that actually all threads are working, even if the problem size is smaller.
+The scalability of our program is dependant on the problem size.
+Every thread is assigned to one row of the board.
+For this reason systems with high thread count do not benefit from their threads if the problem size is lower than the thread count.
+So we should make the units of computation smaller so that actually all threads are working, even if the problem size is smaller.

+### What are potential optimizations for this application?

+We optimized the function to check for collisions from three loops (horizontal, vertical, diagonal) to just a single loop over the queens which are already placed.